What is Farmamerica?

 The Minnesota Agricultural Interpretive Center (Farmamerica) was established by the Minnesota legislature in 1978 to preserve the state's rich agricultural heritage.
 We started with a few acres, donated by Roy Lukken in the late 1970's, and with the help of the local community, legislators and contributors, built the center into a 360-acre site which includes an impressive Visitor Center (built in 2000), a pond and prairie restoration, many external historical buildings, plus a large collection of antique tractors and farm equipment.

 Our primary focus has always been education.
-It is important to us that we teach schoolchildren about our rural history and how farms in Minnesota helped to provide food for the nation and the world.
-In many cases, their visit to Farmamerica is the first time they see live farm animals up close.
+It is important to us that we teach schoolchildren about our rural history and how farms in Minnesota continue to provide food, fiber and fuel for our communities around the world.
+In some cases, their visit to Farmamerica is the first time they see live farm animals up close.
 Research shows that 90% of kids living in rural areas today have never had a farming or agricultural experience.

 Mission: To create opportunities for all to learn the continuing story of Minnesota agriculture and its role in providing food, fiber and energy to the people of Minnesota and the world.